The Girlguiding programme

 The structure of the programme

-The activities in each section's programme follow an Educational Framework and are structured around five key elements, known as the Five Essentials.
-This structure ensures that we all support girls and young women to reach their fullest potential in a consistent way.
+The activities in the programme support every girl to develop in line with our educational framework and have been designed to support five key elements, known as the Five Essentials.
+This structure ensures that we support girls and young women to reach their fullest potential in a consistent way.

 Running the programme in your unit

-Use the guidance notes for section Leaders to make sure girls get the most out of the programme you offer, and that you are applying the Five Essentials.
+If you are running the previous programme, use the guidance notes for section leaders to make sure girls get the most out of the programme you offer, and that you are applying the Five Essentials.

 - Guidance notes for Rainbow Leaders